 If you haven’t already done so, sign-up here to receive access to over 200 practice questions.

-Week 1: Focus on the MAIN DOMAINS in the PMBOK Guide.
-Integration, Scope, Schedule, and Cost.
 After each chapter, try some practice questions.
-Towards the end of the week, complete your first mock test.
+Towards the end of the

 Week 3-4: Complete 4 mock tests.
 Pay attention to any weak areas that the test(s) highlight.
 Look at the first three chapters of the PMBOK guide.
 Roles of PM, Types of Matrix, PMO.
 Also look at Agile Concepts, Professional Conduct.
 Continue to read through the PMBOK Guide, and ExamsPM Exam Prep, focusing on any of your weak areas.